area17/twill/docs/src/block-editor/creating-a-block-editor.md

 ---
 pageClass: twill-doc
-title: Creating a block editor
 ---

-# Creating a block editor
+# Creating a Block Editor

 #### Include the block editor in your module's form